 You may have noticed that it’s already possible for even a well-secured helmet to move backwards and forwards on your head; so why MIPS BPS?

 It all comes down to energy.
 Typically, falls happen at an angle.
 On impact, the forces that build up between the head and the helmet are immense (equivalent to the weight of 14 people suddenly standing on your helmet).
 Under such pressure, it’s not at all easy for a helmet to move.
 But when equipped with a MIPS low friction layer, the helmet can rotate, helping to dissipate energy and reduce the risk of serious injury.

-The reduction of the rotational energy is done partly by redirecting the energy from rotation to translation energy.
-You can think of if you fall to ice.
-The helmet and head will just continue in the direction you were supposed to go.
-But if you land on asphalt there will be a stop and spin of the helmet.
+The reduction of the rotational energy is achieved in part, by redirecting the energy from rotation to translation energy.
+Think about a fall on the ice – you (and your helmet) will just continue in the same direction as before the fall.
+But if you land on asphalt, there will be a sudden stop and rotation of the helmet.

 Proven in the Test Lab

 When a brand wishes to release a helmet equipped with MIPS BPS, they must first submit it for approval at our test lab in Sweden, where we compare the same helmet in both MIPS BPS and non-MIPS BPS versions.